 - Increase scar tissue

-And accordingly, chronic scalp tension is implicated in the pathology of pattern hair loss.
+And accordingly, chronic scalp tension may be implicated in the pathology of pattern hair loss.

 Chronic scalp tension may cause inflammation, fibrosis, and pattern hair loss